herpiko/herpiko.github.io/_posts/2020-04-10-quarantine-pc-build.markdown

 ---

 My wife has an old wish: a gaming platform to play both old games (e.g. Heroes of Annihilated Empires) and new games (e.g. The Witcher 3).
-I’ve tried to set up a trial version VMWare Fusion on his Macbook Air to let her play HoAE there.
-Even that old game does not run smoothly under VMWare DirectX 11 driver.
-Our Nintendo 3DS is not with us for now, our old Xbox 360 has been dead for a while (but the controllers still alive well).
-On the other hand, self-quarantine easily get us bored.
+I’ve  setup a trial version VMWare Fusion on her Macbook Air to let her playing HoAE there but that old game does not run smoothly under VMWare DirectX 11 driver.
+Our Nintendo 3DS is not with us for now and our old Xbox 360 has been dead for a while (but the controllers still run well).
+On the other hand, self-quarantine easily gets us bored.

+We already considered to buy a new gaming console but after some researches we reached a conclusion.
+It's still cheaper to gaming on PC platfrom instead of console.

 So I thought about building a budget PC gaming for her during this coronavirus quarantine period.
 PC Master Race subreddit call this Quarantine Build.
 The PC is mainly for my wife but sometimes I can use it.
 My goals are: